MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-track-revoke.md

         ![Admin icon in the document tracking site](../media/tracking-site-admin-icon.png)

-        Note: If you do not see this icon, despite being a global admin, it's because you haven't yet shared any documents.
+        If you do not see this icon, despite being a global admin, it's because you haven't yet shared any documents.
 In this case, use the following URL to access the document tracking site: https://portal.azurerms.com/#/admin

 Unless you are an administrator, you can track and revoke only the documents that you have protected.
 You cannot track your protected emails by using the document tracking site.